pawelgrzybek/pawelgrzybek.com/content/posts/2025-10-06-the-css-reset-again/index.md

 The `-webkit-font-smoothing: antialiased` is a macOS-only property, that disables the subpixel antialiasing.
 From my experience, it makes the website text look closer to the other OSs.
 David Bushell published ["What’s the deal with WebKit Font Smoothing?"](https://dbushell.com/2024/11/05/webkit-font-smoothing/) which aligns with my observations.

-Adding the `color-scheme: light dark;` is like my favourite.
+Adding the `color-scheme: light dark` is like my favourite.
 A cheap version of having multiple themes with next to none effort.
 There is still a lot that every project needs to implement proper theming, but this is a good starting point.

+The `hanging-punctuation: first allow-end last` just looks better.
+[Jeremy Keith in the "Hanging punctuation in CSS"](https://adactio.com/journal/21027) reminds us how it can mess up form fields, so keep that in mind.

 ## More cool stuff